Trip date: May 2021

 My next stop was Dancin Vineyards just outside of Jacksonville.
 I hadn't made a reservation here and it was very busy!
 But they were able to set me up on a cute wine barrel table on the lawn.

 I had chosen Dancin as they specialize in French clone Pinot Noir which I love.
 The tasting room manager explained all the offerings and then gave me 2 bonus pours from their library selections.
 He was a gem and their wines were lovely!
-I few older pinots came home with me, and he even threw in a free San Pellegrino as I was driving.
+A few older pinots came home with me, and he even threw in a free San Pellegrino as I was driving.
 Very beautiful grounds and wines.
 Another recommendation from me!

 From here I headed to Rogue Creamery.
-Voted best blue cheese in the world, I was already a fan.
-And it's pretty easy to find around Seattle.
-But I had read that the creamery has varietals that aren't sold elsewhere, and that's what I was interested in.Because of Covid they weren't able to offer tastes but I wasn't worried.
+Voted best blue cheese in the world, I was already a fan, and it's pretty easy to find around Seattle but I had read that the creamery has varietals that aren't sold elsewhere, and that's what I was interested in.Because of Covid they weren't able to offer tastes but I wasn't worried.
 I was able to buy a small whole wheel of one and a nice wedge of another.
 An excellent stop if you love blue cheese!

 And just next door was Ledger & David wines, which Dan at Dancin had suggested if I like Chenin Blanc.
 Well I do like Chenin Blanc so I stopped in, explained I was only interested in tasting that, and left with 2 bottles.
 Unfortunately their vineyard has since been sold and the winery has closed.